Use Windows 10 templates to configure group policy settings in Microsoft Intune

 The Windows settings in Intune correlate to the on-premises group policy path you see in Local Group Policy Editor (

 By default, the drop-down list shows All products.
-From the list, you can also filter the settings to only show Windows settings, or only show Office settings:
+From the list, you can also filter the settings to only show Windows settings, only show Office settings, or only show Edge version 77 or later settings:

 Select any setting.
 For example, filter on Office, and select Activate Restricted Browsing.
 A detailed description of the setting is shown.
 Choose Enabled, Disabled, or leave the setting as Not configured (default).
 The detailed description also explains what happens when you choose Enabled, Disabled, or Not configured.